 Tempo control: This makes it possible to control tempo without changing the pitch.
-Or changing the pitch without changing tempo.
 This feature allows a piece to be recorded at a slow tempo, and then played back at a faster tempo without changing the pitch.

 Independent tracks: You can record two parts separately, one track at a time, and play back the tracks together or separately.
 You can also simultaneously listen to the playback of one track while recording the other, and even merge (or bounce) the data from both tracks onto a single track, thus freeing a track for additional recording.
 The recorder can merge a total of 15 times, providing a total of 16 tracks, each with its own voice (program) setting.